nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected:
         - First entry has named changed to "McDonalds".
-        - All entries remained shown
+        - All entries remain shown
         - Success message displayed informing the user of change.<br />
         <br />
     3. Test case: `edit 2 ra/0`

        Expected:
         - Second entry has rating changed to 0.
 (0/5)
-        - All entries remained shown (with the first entry remaining edited as done previously).
+        - All entries remain shown (with the first entry remaining edited as done previously).
         - Success message displayed informing the user of change.<br />
         <br />
     4. Test case: `edit 3 a/50 West Coast Road`

        Expected:
         - Third entry has address changed to "50 West Coast Road".
-        - All entries remained shown (with all entries updated previously).
+        - All entries remain shown (with all entries updated previously).
         - Success message displayed informing the user of change.<br />
         <br />
     5. Test case: `edit 4 re/I had a great time here.`

        Expected:
         - Fourth entry has review changed to "I had a great time here".
-        - All entries remained shown (with all entries updated previously).
+        - All entries remain shown (with all entries updated previously).
         - Success message displayed informing the user of change.<br />
         <br />
     6. Test case: `edit 5 p/20`

        Expected:
        - Fifth entry has price changed to "20". ($20)
-       - All entries remained shown (with all entries updated previously).
+       - All entries remain shown (with all entries updated previously).
        - Success message displayed informing the user of change.<br />
         <br />
     7. Test case: `edit 1 n/Hwangs ra/4 p/7 a/NUS re/Korean food makes me happy. s/Utown c/Korean`